 Carrying Capacity

-Packs under 10L are best for activities like running and road cycling, where you’re moving fast and aren’t worried about carrying emergency supplies (ex.
-Salomon Active Skin 8).
+Packs under 10L are best for activities like running and road cycling, where you’re moving fast and aren’t worried about carrying emergency supplies.
 Typically the most you can expect to bring are a few essentials like a lightweight layer, a couple of snacks, and personal items like your phone wallet and keys.

-Around the 20L mark, full-day excursions start to become more viable (ex.
-Sea to Summit Ultra Sil Travel Pack).
+Around the 20L mark, full-day excursions start to become more viable.
 This pack size is perfect for solid day hikes, backcountry mountain biking, and extended trail runs.
 This is about the biggest pack that you’ll want for any running.
 Any larger and weight starts to get unmanageable.
 Right around 20 liters is good for skiing the resort because you hardly notice it’s there, with enough room for food and water.
 At this point, you can begin to fit things like first aid kits, enough food to see you through a day of travel, and other essentials.

 From 20-35L, you can start to take liberties with what you’re packing.
-This size is the sweet spot for most hiking packs(ex.
-Gregory Arrio 30), as you have enough room to cover not only the base essentials for backcountry travel but can also fit things like your camera or a hammock.
+This size is the sweet spot for most hiking packs, as you have enough room to cover not only the basic essentials for backcountry travel but can also fit things like your camera or a hammock.
 Bags around this size tend to be a little more sturdily constructed, with padded hip belts and other weight distribution systems to compensate for increasing load size.

 Above 35 and up to 50L, you start to move into the realm of actual backpacking packs.
-Packs in this size range are suitable for technical and gear-intensive adventures like climbs with significant approaches, backcountry skiing, mountaineering, or winter travel where your layers and supplies take up more space (ex.
-OutdoorMaster 50L Smark Hiking Pack).
+Packs in this size range are suitable for technical and gear-intensive adventures like climbs with significant approaches, backcountry skiing, mountaineering, or winter travel where your layers and supplies take up more space.
 Plenty of ultralight backpackers will be comfortable in this range for trekking as well.

 Daypacks by Activity

 If you’re more concerned about optimizing performance for your activity of choice, looking into the pack’s specific features per style is an excellent way to go.
-Below we’ll dig a little deeper into distinct features to look per sport, with a little more information about specific features afterward.
-It will all depend on the terrain too.
-Plan your trip accordingly.
+Below we’ll dig a little deeper into distinct features to look at per sport, with a little more information about specific features afterward.

 Hiking

 Picking the perfect day pack for hiking is tricky.
 Some people will want the lightest possible option, while others value comfort and carrying capacity.
-Regardless, you’ll want to look primarily at options between 20 and 35L if you’re limiting your excursion to one day (ex.
-REI Trail 25).
+Regardless, you’ll want to look primarily at options between 20 and 35L if you’re limiting your excursion to one day.
 Most hikers value features like a hip belt with pockets and a hydration system.
 For those wearing a pack for an extended period, an internal frame helps with weight distribution.
 In essence, you want to be comfortable, and the perfect pack is one that lets you keep hiking.

 Running